The leading EHR software, Epic, offers numerous advantages to earn their market dominance, making them the one to beat.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 The Epic EHR can trace its origins further into the past than most others, going back to 1979.
 It was founded with 1 ½ employees, in a basement, and over time turned into a major success story.

 Based near Madison, Wisconsin in the US (self-guided tours are offered of the software factory), it claims that more than 280 million patients have their records currently in the Epic EHR.
 It also boasts that “Most Healthgrades Top 100 Hospitals Use Epic,” with a dominant market share, which is quite impressive given the increasing competition in this space.

 Being such an established, and large provider, the Epic EHR offers a comprehensive approach to software in this space, with support for the entire spectrum of both ambulatory, and hospital facility needs.
 There are modules offered for areas such as revenue cycle management, and analytics with AI to be more data driven.

-Epic also has tools for clinicians, with an emphasis on streamlining things to get common tasks done efficiently, such as the available mobile iOS apps.

 Both screens and workflows have the flexibility to be personalized, such as creating lists of favorite orders for commonly used items.
 The system incorporates predictive analytics with embedded decision support tools, such as when a clinician enters orders, the names of lab tests and medications will appear just by inputting the first few letters of the order.